 Read on to understand how to store Mounjaro, what to do if it expires, how to take Mounjaro travelling, and how to dispose of your medication at home or on the go.

-How to store unused Mounjaro pens?
+How to store Mounjaro pens?

-Store your unused Mounjaro pens in the refrigerator between 2°C to 8°C. Before using your Mounjaro pen, check that:
+Before using your Mounjaro pen, check that:

-- It’s in date (you can find the expiration date on the label)
+- It’s in date (you can find the expiration date on the label).

-- The needle is not damaged
+- The needle is not damaged.

-- The medicine isn’t cloudy, discoloured, or has particles in it
+- The medicine isn’t cloudy, discoloured, or has particles in it.

 Some people prefer to get a dedicated mini fridge for medication to keep it at the right temperature and free from contamination.
 But if that’s not feasible for you, don’t sweat it.
 Storing Mounjaro in your main fridge is fine.